-If your door just needs to open and close, you want a Plain (or passage) set.
-This includes two knobs and two plain plates, and all the hardware needed to make it operate, including a tube latch (the "tongue" mechanism that keeps your door closed) and strike plate.
-Our sets are designed to work within the confines of modern construction.
-So if your doors are pre-drilled, don't worry; our plates have you covered.
+Plain: If your door just needs to open and close, you want a plain (or passage) door set.
+This includes two knobs and two plain plates, and all the hardware needed to make it operate, including a tube latch (the tongue mechanism that keeps your door closed) and strike plate.
+Our sets are designed to work within the confines of modern construction, so if your doors are pre-drilled, our plates have you covered.
 (We also offer a Keyhole Passage set with ornamental keyholes on both sides of the door.)

-If you want a simple lock – like for a bathroom or a bedroom – you want a Privacy set.
+Privacy: If you want a simple lock, like for a bathroom or a bedroom, you'll want a privacy door set.
 The interior of a privacy set features a thumb turn you can use to activate the lock, while the exterior features a keyhole for emergency access—you can undo the lock with a flathead screwdriver.
-(For a privacy set with no emergency access, take a look at a Patio set, which has a plain plate on the opposite side; no keyhole.)
+(For a privacy set with no emergency access, take a look at a patio door set, which has a plain plate on the opposite side; no keyhole.)

-For a closet door, consider a Closet set, which replaces the interior knob with an integrated door spindle – think an oversized thumb turn.
-Historically, folks would do this in their homes when they had a fancy knob on one side of the door but just needed to be able to operate it from the other.
+Closet: For a closet door, consider a closet door set, which replaces the interior knob with an integrated door spindle, like an oversized thumb turn.
+This is an ideal option if you want to have a more ornate or stylish knob on the front of the closet door, and then a simple way to operate it from the interior side just in case.

-If you don't need a latch at all, grab a Dummy set.
-This includes one knob, one plate, and a dummy spindle to mount a knob wherever you need something to pull.
+Dummy: If you don't need a latch at all, grab a dummy door set.
+This includes one knob, one plate, and a dummy spindle to easily mount the knob wherever you need to pull.

-All of these sets contain all the hardware you need to operate your door.
+Mortise Sets & Older DoorsOur door sets contain all the hardware you need to operate your door.
 Modern doors predominantly use tube latches to operate.
-Older doors use mortise cases instead – larger square mechanisms.
+Older doors use mortise cases instead, which feature larger square mechanisms.
 In deference to this tradition, we offer Mortise Privacy, Mortise Patio, Mortise Passage, and Mortise Keyhole Passage sets.
 Mortise sets involve special drilling and installation, so make sure you talk to your contractor about your project's needs before ordering them.
-If you're not certain which you need, order a non-mortise set, as it's the modern standard.
+If you're not certain which one you need, it's most likely you'll want a non-mortise plain, privacy, or patio set, as it's the modern standard.